RSgi/Skilling/docs.md

 This documentation describes how to use the Pavel robotic toothbrush.
+You must believe me.

 Note that this toothbrush is totally safe to use for children, adults, pets and wildlife.

 New changes.